MFAshby/rls_oso/README.md

 Build and start a local postgres with `cargo pgx run`

 Run the SQL in rls.sql to see the effect of row level security policies.

+## what next

+relations? an important part of security policies is relationship between subject and object.

+but